Stay Connected with Our Newsletter - Subscribe Here!

 Dr. Brenda Ainomugisha

-As Uganda's first in-country trained female gynecologist, and only the second female urogynecologist, Dr. Ainomugisha represents a powerful force for change in a healthcare system where women rarely rise to leadership in surgical fields.
+As Uganda’s first in country trained female gynecologist, and only the second female urogynecologist, Dr. Ainomugisha represents a powerful force for change in a healthcare system where women rarely rise to leadership in surgical fields.
 Today, she teaches at Mbarara University of Science and Technology (MUST), Uganda’s second largest medical school, where she trains and inspires future doctors.

 Raised in a country where girls’ education is too often undervalued, Dr. Ainomugisha’s path to medicine was paved with determination and resilience.
-In a nation with only one doctor for every 25,000 people, she chose not just to overcome the odds — but to dedicate her life to serving those still fighting them.
+In a nation with only one doctor for every 25,000 people, she chose not just to overcome the odds but to dedicate her life to serving those still fighting them.
 Over the past 12 years, she has worked across all levels of Uganda’s public health system, from national referral hospitals to rural clinics.

 Dr. Ainomugisha is known among her colleagues for her deep empathy, calm leadership, and relentless pursuit of progress.
-Her passion lies at the intersection of women’s health, research, data science, and innovation — tools she uses to uplift the most disadvantaged populations in Uganda.
+Her passion lies at the intersection of women’s health, research, data science, and innovation tools she uses to uplift the most disadvantaged populations in Uganda.
+She is also a vital member of the obstetric fistula repair team supported by The Musa Project, delivering life changing care to women across the country.

-“I hope I get to see the last woman leaking stool or urine following a birth process,” she says — a vision that fuels her mission.
+“I hope I get to see the last woman leaking stool or urine following a birth process,” she says- a vision that fuels her mission.

-As one of The Musa Project’s heroes, Dr. Ainomugisha reminds us that sustainable change begins with people — those who choose to serve, teach, and lead by example.
+As one of The Musa Project’s heroes, Dr. Ainomugisha reminds us that sustainable change begins with people those who choose to serve, teach, and lead by example.

-Dr. Brenda Ainomugisha is not just a physician — she is a pioneer, a mentor, and a guiding light for the future of women's healthcare in Uganda.
+Dr. Brenda Ainomugisha is not just a physician she is a pioneer, a mentor, and a guiding light for the future of women’s healthcare in Uganda.

 Dr. Rogers Kajabwangu